How to Get Rid of Clothes Moths

 How to get rid of clothes moths

 Finding strange holes in your clothes and/or your carpets?
 This is damage caused by clothes moths or carpet moths.
 If not treated properly or straight away their numbers can increase and cause more damage.
-How to get rid of clothes moths is a commonly asked question this time of year.
-As people begin a bit of spring cleaning they will notice the evidence of their damage.
+One of the most commonly asked questions we see this time of year is ‘how to get rid of clothes moths’.

 What do they feed on?